tradingview-pine-seeds/docs/update_example/update_example.md

     ![Change folder](/images/change_folder_to_fork.png)

 9. You can run `git status` to see which files have changed.
-If it is not the first update, you can see what changed in files by running `git diff`.
-Press 'q' to close diff.
+- If you can see Untracked file in the output, you need to add these symbols descriptions in symbol info according to step 1 in [tutorial](/data_tutorial.md).

     ![Run Git status for first updates](/images/git_status_first_update.png)

+- If you can see only changes on existing files you can go to the next step.

     ![Run Git status for next updates](/images/git_status_next_updates.png)

+- If it is not the first update, you can see what changed in files by running `git diff`.
+Press 'q' to close diff.

     ![Check diff output](/images/diff_output.png)